 Letting agencies are professional at what they do.
 They do not make money unless the property is occupied.
 They know what sells within local areas and the target markets for individual properties.
-They will give you an honest apprasel of the property and what needs done to increase the renting potential.
-They also often have a database of potential occupents that they can instantly market the property to and they know the best channels to advertise the property on.
-Generally, their fees are quite resonable (approx 10-20% of the rental figure per month) and the best part is that you have peace of mind that the property will be cared for by the letting agency through reference checking of occupents, credit checks and regular inspections
+They will give you an honest appraisal of the property and what needs done to increase the renting potential.
+They also often have a database of potential occupants that they can instantly market the property to and they know the best channels to advertise the property on.
+Generally, their fees are quite reasonable (approx 10-20% of the rental figure per month) and the best part is that you have peace of mind that the property will be cared for by the letting agency through reference checking of occupants, credit checks and regular inspections.

 More often than not, individuals with pets looking to rent often struggle to find rented accommodation.
 If you are willing to allow pets within your rented property, SHOUT ABOUT IT!
 Make sure pet owners clearly see your advert.
 You might however, consider asking for a higher deposit due to the additional risk of damage to the property and white goods.
 In addition, you might want to build into the contract additional inspections to ensure the property is well kept.